Vulkan Environment for SPIR-V

 packHalf2x16

 GLSL.std.450 extended instructions specifically defined in terms of the above instructions inherit the above errors.
-GLSL.std.450 extended instructions not listed above and not defined in terms of the above have undefined: precision.
+GLSL.std.450 extended instructions not listed above and not defined in terms of the above have implementation-defined precision.

-While the OpSRem and OpSMod instructions are supported by the Vulkan environment, they require non-negative values and thus do not enable additional functionality beyond what OpUMod provides.
+While the OpSRem and OpSMod instructions are supported by the Vulkan environment, If the maintenance8 feature is not enabled, they require non-negative values and thus do not enable additional functionality beyond what OpUMod provides.

 OpCooperativeMatrixMulAddNV performs its operations in an implementation-dependent order and internal precision.